FusionAuth/fusionauth-site/site/_posts/2020-05-22-building-cli-app-with-device-grant-and-golang.md

 Now you're probably saying to yourself "Oooh I get it now...", but let me break it down just in case:

 1. We've got our CLI example app: `getgif`.
 It has 3 primary commands: `login`, `fetch`, and `logout`
-1. The `login` command is responsible for authenticating our user using the FA go client library.
+1. The `login` command is responsible for authenticating our user using the FusionAuth go client library.
 We'll dive deep into this command shortly, so keep reading.
 1. The `fetch` command is responsible for fetching cool gifs from giphy, but only if the user is authenticated.
 The message is clear: authenticate and be rewarded with gifs. 😎
 1. The `logout` command is responsible for logging our user out.
 Simple enough!